 Create quick presentations and transitions

-Your audience won't see the page swiping animation on the external screen when you select the preference "Mirror Full Page".
+Your audience won't see page-sliding animations on the external screen when you select the preference "Mirror Full Page."
 This allows you to create "flipbook-style" presentations where you create a series of pages that vary gradually from one page to the next.
 Turning the page will create a feeling of "animation" for your audience.
 To make sure your drawings stay in place on the next page, use the options to duplicate or copy and paste pages.